ai-toolchainz/squadAI/docs/core-concepts/Tasks.md

 ## Accessing a Specific Task Output

-Once a crew finishes running, you can access the output of a specific task by using the `output` attribute of the task object:
+Once a squad finishes running, you can access the output of a specific task by using the `output` attribute of the task object:

 ```python
 # ...